 People have work style and leadership style preferences

-- Individuals have their own personal preferences about how to lead and how to complete the work their leader wants done.
+- Individuals have their own personal preferences about how to lead and how to complete the work.

 Only two work style word pictures will be addressed and even though there may be many different variants of the Birddog work style and the Foxhound work style, by understanding these two styles you can adapt to any variant.

 - Birddogs are generally extremely loyal.

 - A good birddog will meet expectations 10 out of 10 commands.
 If they fall short of this perfection they are not viewed as a good birddog.

 - A birddog stays close to their master, generally within 50 yards, and they constantly seek direction from their master i.e. turn to the left or right, stop, come, go farther, etc.

 - Good birddogs respond instantly to a command.
 There is no room for improvising by the dog.
 They are expected to stop what they are doing and obey immediately.

 - Good birddogs willingly seek constant direction from their master even though they are the expert on finding the bird.

 - If you were going to use a couple of words to describe a well trained birddog those words would be disciplined and obedient.